 Generating and resolving audit cases

-Identity Manager supports automatic generation of audit cases, when its automated analytics processes identify policy violations or new instances of elevated risk.
+Bravura Identity supports automatic generation of audit cases, when its automated analytics processes identify policy violations or new instances of elevated risk.

 - "Cases" are just requests in the workflow queue, though not requests for access.